Expressive Writing

 Expressive writing puts us (visually) in touch with ourselves.
 We write down our thoughts, whatever they may be, and the weight lifts as soon as we’ve done so.

-A stressful event becomes that much more manageable when we see it on paper.
+A stressful event becomes much more manageable when we see it on paper.

 Negative thoughts become a bit easier to understand.
 It’s like someone’s taken a pile of bricks off our shoulders when we create a new journal entry.

-Journaling in itself isn’t complicated.
+Journaling isn’t complicated in itself.
 What’s hard is facing up to what’s going on in your head.
 This takes tremendous guts.

 And I want to say honestly and transparently that we’re all battling something.
 It’s called being human.

-So much of our days are taken up by using the left side of the brain, aka the analytical, brooding, thinking side of the brain.
+So much of our days are spent using the left side of the brain, aka the analytical, brooding, thinking side of the brain.

-When we’re anxious, stressed, overthinking or ruminating, we’re using up a lot of the left side of the brain, and the free spirit right side doesn’t get much action.
+When we’re anxious, stressed, overthinking, or ruminating, we use up a lot of the left side of the brain, and the free-spirited right side doesn’t get much action.

 That’s where the magic of journaling comes in.
 It’s a great way to give your mind that much-needed creative pause.

-The first thing to know is there’s no set rules to doing it.
-It’s not about the pretty notebook, the topic, or the number of words even.
+The first thing to know is that there are no set rules for doing it.
+It’s not about the pretty notebook, the topic, or the number of words.

 It’s about writing down what’s happening for you right now.